 Should you use The Joel Test?

 As we’ve seen, The Joel Test has its advantages, but it’s a bit flawed, and some questions feel a little outdated.
 The bottom line is – factors from The Joel Test can’t determine success or failure.
 You could have a fabulous software team developing a product that doesn’t meet the market’s needs.
-Regardless of the score, users aren’t going to understand, enjoy, or even utilize the product.
+Regardless of the score, users aren’t going to understand, enjoy, or even use the product.